Dummy load

 A dummy load is a device used to simulate an electrical load, usually for testing purposes.
 In radio a dummy antenna is connected to the output of a radio transmitter and electrically simulates an antenna, to allow the transmitter to be adjusted and tested without radiating radio waves.
-In audio systems, a dummy load is connected to the output of an amplifier to electrically simulate a loudspeaker, allowing the amplifier to be tested without producing sound.
+A dummy load is connected to the output of an audio power amplifier to electrically simulate a loudspeaker, allowing the amplifier to be tested without producing sound.
 Load banks are connected to electrical power supplies to simulate the supply's intended electrical load for testing purposes.

 Radio

 In radio this device is also known as a dummy antenna or a radio frequency termination.
 It is a device, usually a resistor, used in place of an antenna to aid in testing a radio transmitter.
 It is substituted for the antenna while one adjusts the transmitter, so that no radio waves are radiated so that the transmitter does not interfere with other radio transmitters during the adjustments.

 (As no dummy load is ideal, however, some radiation does occur).